 There is no charge to register a death that occurs in Ireland.
 Fees are charged for a copy of a death certificate.

 A certificate is issued for social welfare purposes at a reduced cost.
-Evidence it is for social welfare purposes is required, such as a note from the Department of Employment Affairs and Social Protection.
+Evidence it is for social welfare purposes is required, such as a note from the department.